spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/10-add-backup-location-static.md

 6. Provide the IAM user's access key if you chose the **Credentials** method.
 The IAM user must have the necessary IAM policy attached, which you defined in the prerequisites section above.
 The specified policy allows Palette to create a backup in the S3 bucket.

 7. Click on the **Validate** button.
 Palette will display a validation status message.
 If the validation status message indicates a success, proceed to the next step.
-If the validation status message indicates an error, you must review the error message and verify the configurations you have provided.
+If the validation status message indicates an error, review the error message and verify the configurations you provided.

 8. Click on the **Create** button.